 Coming from a relatively protected upbringing, I have not experienced the kind of violence and discrimination that many women in our country face on a daily basis.
 But I happen to believe that patriarchy affects most women and men in one form or another.
-So if we listen to each other, no matter where we come from, women and men, all races and socio – cultural backgrounds might find common grounds and stories to share.
-We as a society in general have allowed many social wrongs to continue as normal occurrences we need to get ‘used to’.
+So if we listen to each other, no matter where we come from, women and men, all races and socio-cultural backgrounds might find common grounds and stories to share.
+We as a society, in general, have allowed many social wrongs to continue as normal occurrences we need to get ‘used to’.
 Sexism is normalized and not nipped in the bud, and this is exactly why larger and more shocking crimes take place.
-The underlying problems needs to be addressed and those begin early.
+The underlying problems need to be addressed and those begin early.

 Talk about pan stores and chai laris in the same vein.
-If a woman goes to any such a ‘male dominated’ area or locality of the city, she becomes in some or the other way, a spectacle.
+If a woman goes to any such a ‘male-dominated’ area or locality of the city, she becomes in some or the other way, a spectacle.
 She is made to feel uncomfortable by the intensity of stares and the number of eyeballs on her.
-Imagine some areas and places in a city are off limits to you because your sex is not permitted there, in some unspoken sexist rule-book.
-This underlying unspoken barrier of society is something we are all so used to as women, and tend to internalize.
-We go out in pairs and groups to share that disquiet or even worse remain indoors, within boundaries of comfort.
+Imagine some areas and places in a city are off-limits to you because your sex is not permitted there, in some unspoken sexist rule-book.
+This underlying unspoken barrier of society is something we are all so used to like women and tend to internalize.
+We go out in pairs and groups to share that disquiet or even worse, remain indoors within boundaries of comfort.